- For more on climate, see Wikipedia – Goma.

 - It’s advisable you bring your own buy birth control from home.

 - You can get condoms at Heal Africa and MONUSCO Welfare but they are known to break easily.
-High-quality condoms can be bought at Elite Pharma in the city center.
+You can buy them at Ok-Mart.

-- The morning-after pill (pilule du lendemain) is available across the counter at – amongst others – Elite Pharma (above), Pharmacie de l’Espoir (and they’re very nice about it), Pharmacie Cafetaar (099 770 4151) right next door.
+- The morning-after pill (pilule du lendemain) is available across the counter at – amongst others – Pharmacie de l’Espoir (and they’re very nice about it), Pharmacie Cafetaar (099 770 4151) right next door.
 The latter is open until late at night.
 It should be around $5.

 - On sexual violence in the aid world, I recommend “Shifting the Silence around Rape and Sexual Assault in Aid Culture” by Elie Calhoun; “Secret aid worker: sexual harassment and discrimination in the industry” by The Guardian; and “An Aid Worker Was Raped In South Sudan And The U.N.
 Did Almost Nothing About It” by Jina Moore.